-Croate a new account. ☐ Open the Device Security &gt; User Management dialog. □ Click the # button.
+create a new assir asseant. ☐ Open the Device Security > User Management dialog. □ Click the # button.
 The dialog displays the Create window.
 Enter the name in the User name field.
 In this example, we give the user account the name USER. □ Click the Ok button.
 To obtain a higher level of complexity for the password, mark the checkbox in the Policy check column.
 Before saving it, the device checks the password according to the policy specified in the Password policy frame.

-In the Password field, enter a password of at least 6 characters.
-Up to 64 alphanumeric characters are allowed.
-The device differentiates between upper and lower case.
-The minimum length of the password is specified in the Configuration frame.
-The devic constantly checks the minimum length of the password. ☐ In the Role column, select the user role.
-In this example, we select the value operator. ☐ To activate the user account, mark the checkbox in the Active column. □ Save the changes temporarily.
-To do this, click the ✓ button.
-The dialog displays the user accounts that are set up. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To create the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
+□ In the Password field, enter a passw Up to 64 alphanumeric characters and the password ▶ The device differentiates between the password ▶ The minimum length of the password constantly checks the minimum are allowed. en upper and lower case. word is specified in the Configuration frame.
+The device ☐ In the Role column, select the user In this example, we select the value $\ \square$ To activate the user account, mark the checkbox in the Active column. ☐ Save the changes temporarily.
+To one of the dialog displays the user account. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To create the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
 In this way, you obtain a higher level of complexity for the password. users password USER SECRET To specify the password SECRET for the user account USER.
 Enter at least 6 characters. users access-role USER operator To assign the user role operator to the user account USER. users enable USER To activate the user account USER. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.